treygriffith/sandman/README.md

 - Operates in a new process, and every module in its own virtual machine and context
 - No `fs` access outside the defined `root`
-- Cannot change the current working directory
+- Cannot change the current working directory to be outside of `root`
 - Cannot change uid or gid
 - Timeout to kill runaway processes
 - No access to dangerous core modules: